dotnet/docs-aspire/docs/app-host-overview.md

 Before continuing, consider some common terminology used in .NET Aspire:

 - **App model**: A collection of resources that make up your distributed application (`DistributedApplication`).
-For a more formal definition, see [App model](#app-model).
+For a more formal definition, see [Define the app model](#define-the-app-model).
 - **App host/Orchestrator project**: The .NET project that orchestrates the _app model_, named with the _*.AppHost_ suffix (by convention).
 - **Resource**: A [resource](#built-in-resource-types) represents a part of an application whether it be a .NET project, container, or executable, or some other resource like a database, cache, or cloud service (such as a storage service).
 - **Reference**: A reference defines a connection between resources, expressed as a dependency.
 For more information, see [Reference resources](#reference-resources).

-## App model
+## Define the app model

 .NET Aspire empowers you to seamlessly build, provision, deploy, configure, test, run, and observe your cloud application.
 This is achieved through the utilization of an _app model_ that outlines the resources in your app and their relationships.
 These resources encompass projects, executables, containers, as well as external services and cloud resources that your app depends on.
-Within every .NET Aspire app, there is a designated [AppHost project](#orchestration-project), where the app model is precisely defined using methods available on the `IDistributedApplicationBuilder`.
+Within every .NET Aspire app, there is a designated [App host project](#app-host-project), where the app model is precisely defined using methods available on the `IDistributedApplicationBuilder`.
 This builder is obtained by invoking `DistributedApplication.CreateBuilder(args)`.

 ## App host project